 "We'll keep trying, but Barricade has to start in-taking his own energon and stop purging his tanks," Ratchet ignored the sinking of Prowl's wings and continued, "All we can do is try, but in the end Barricade will decide if he wants to deactivate or, hopefully, live and later defect … Perhaps you should speak to him when he awakes.
 That may sway his behavior."

-The Copper gave them both a look, his optics fading slightly, his vocals soft, "Let's see if he'll intake on his own first, alright?"
+The officer gave them both a look, his optics fading slightly, his vocals soft, "Let's see if he'll intake on his own first, alright?"

-Barricade bared his metallic fangs at his sibling, and the Decepticon's vocals carried the energy his body could not, "I'd rather deactivate then be stuck on this infernal-l planet with only you pitiful Autobots for company."
+Barricade bared his metallic fangs at his sibling, the Decepticon's vocals carrying the energy his body could not, "I'd rather deactivate than be stuck on this infernal planet with only you pitiful Autobots for company."

-In fact, that eternal patients of Prowl was half the reason Barricade had to strike out again.
-The Con was finding that his wits would not with stand the other's for much longer, his voice grinding a harsh insult, "Especially you, Prowl."
+In fact, that eternal patience of Prowl's was half the reason Barricade had to strike out again.
+The Con was finding that his wits would not withstand the other's patience for much longer, his voice grinding a harsh insult, "Especially you, Prowl."

-"Barricade this is for your own good," his vocals suddenly tightened, "as your older sibling it's my job to take care of you.
-Especially now that the war is-"
+"Barricade this is for your own good," his vocals suddenly tightened, "As your older sibling it's my job to take care of you in our creator's absence, especially now that the war is-"

-"You are not my brother," hissed Barricade, trying to hold the rage in his voice.
+"You are not my brother," hissed Barricade, trying to hold the ire in his voice.

-It was getting harder and harder to remain angry at his bro- the Autobot.
-Especially when the slagger would come and see him every day, talk to him … love him.
+It was getting harder and harder to remain angry at his bro- the Autobot, especially when the slagger would come and see him every day, talk to him … love him.
 The Decepticon hissed at the thought.
-He had to stop thinking like that when it came to the other that so resembled him.
+He had to stop thinking like that when it came to Prowl.
 If he didn't keep fighting, he'd soon give up and be nothing more than his brother's shadow: a good, little, reformed Autobot.

 "I have no brother."

-Prowl stood tall at the insult … at least Barricade was talking to him instead of remaining silent.
-It proved that he was at least making headway, little steps at a time, and if he was patient and persistent perhaps he'd win his brother back; even if it was just a shadow of the former brother he had left behind before the war.
+Prowl stood tall under the insult's weight.
+At least Barricade was talking to him instead of remaining silent.
+It proved that he was at least making headway, little steps at a time, and if he was patience and persistent enough perhaps he'd win his brother back ... even if it was just a shadow of the former brother he had left behind before the war.

-He shook off the dank thought, stating, "I'll leave you to your energon … I'll talk to you in a while."
+The SIC shook off the dark thought, stating, "I'll leave you to your energon … I'll talk to you in a little while."

-Sam had seen many things, but never such a sad expression on Prowl's metallic, facial plates.
-Yet, the strange thing was … he was sure he saw the same glint in Barricade's optics.
-So Sam did something that was rather un-Sam like, he swallowed his cowardice and decided to confront the broken monster.
-A being he had once so feared.
+Sam had seen many things, but never such a sad expression on Prowl's metallic facial plates.
+The strange thing was … he was sure he saw the same glint in Barricade's optics.

-Barricade took one of his long sharp claws –well, they had been sharp until the medic ground them down- and pushed the energon cube a little closer to the bars, away from him.
+Barricade took one of his long sharp claws (well, they had been sharp until the medic had ground them down) and pushed the energon cube a little closer to the bars, away from himself.
 It was then that he heard soft echoing and looked up.
-He stared at the human for a moment, waiting for Lady's Man to say something, to yell and scream, or to just throw its rage at him.
+He stared at the human for a moment waiting for Lady's Man to say something, to yell and scream, or to just throw its rage at him.
 Instead, he received a sad look.
 It was almost a pitying look.

 "You know," echoed Sam's voice over the large, empty room.
 "Prowl's never going to give up."

-"That should be the least of your concerns right-t now human.
+"That should be the least of your concerns right now human.
 You should be fearing me, and not worrying of my bro-the Autobot," came a growl, yet it didn't hold much energy behind it.
-He had almost called Prowl his brother again … he had no brother.
+He had almost called Prowl his brother again.
+He had no brother.
 He had no brother.
 Why must he keep reminding himself?

 "Afraid of you?
-How can I be afraid of a broken toy," came Sam as he ignored his internal instincts for survival.
+How can I be afraid of a broken pawn?" asked Sam as he ignored his internal instincts for survival.
 Why was he doing this again?
 An image of Prowl's sad optics filled his mind.
-Oh yeah … he was a push over, an overall good-doer.
+Oh yeah, he was a push over and an overall good-doer.
 That was why.

-Barricade said nothing to the insult; he merely growled and pulled his form to the back of his cell, shutting down his optics.
+Barricade said nothing to the insult.
+He merely growled and pulled his form to the back of his cell, shutting down his optics.
 He had to spare his energy and not waste it on fighting with his human.
 He'd have to fend off his brother once again today.
-Why wouldn't that Autobot just give up and let Barricade fade like his admiral leader?
+Why wouldn't that Autobot just give up and let Barricade fade like his admired leader?
 Was that really so much to ask for?